webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

 <img :src="$withBase('/images/module_path.png')" alt="module_path">

-`<module-root-folder>\config\config.php` contains the information that was enter while creating a module and can be changed by making changes tp config.php file.
+`<module-root-folder>\config\config.php` contains the information that was enter while creating a module and can be changed by making changes to config.php file.
 <img :src="$withBase('/images/module-config-file.png')" alt="module-config-file">

 ### Step 3: Activating a module